Westminster Abbey Tickets and Tours

 How to get to Westminster Abbey

-Located in the heart of London, there are many ways to get to Westminster Abbey, the most convenient being the city's public transport.
+Located in the heart of central London, there are many ways to get to Westminster Abbey, with the city's public transport being the most convenient.

-• Subway: The nearest subway stations to Westminster Abbey are Westminster (Jubilee, District and Circle Lines) and James's Park (District and Circle Lines).
+• Underground: The nearest tube stations to Westminster Abbey are Westminster (Jubilee, District and Circle Lines) and James's Park (District and Circle Lines).

-• Bus: There are many bus lines that lead to the door of Westminster Abbey.
-In the useful official Transport Of London website you can find them all.
-Also, all the tourist buses, which you can access thanks to a London Pass, stop at Westminster Abbey.
+• Bus: There are a multitude of bus routes to Westminster Abbey's doorstep.
+You can find them all on the useful official Transport Of London website.
+Also, all tour buses, which you can access with a London Pass, stop at Westminster Abbey.

-• Train: London Victoria and London Waterloo are the best options to get to Westminster Abbey by train.
+• Train: London Victoria and London Waterloo are the best options for getting to Westminster Abbey by train.

 Inside Westminster Abbey| ©Herry Lawford